1. About methotrexate

 - Before and during treatment, you'll have blood tests to check your blood, liver and kidneys.

 - You may also have a chest X-ray and a breathing test to check your lungs before starting treatment.

 - It's important to record how much methotrexate you take and the results of your blood tests.
 You'll usually get a booklet for this.

 Methotrexate can be used by adults and children.

 Methotrexate is not suitable for some people.
 Tell your doctor before taking methotrexate if you:

-- have had an allergic reaction to methotrexate or any other medicines in the past
+- have ever had an allergic reaction to methotrexate or any other medicine

 - are pregnant, trying to get pregnant or are breastfeeding